ONS-Innovation/github-copilot-usage-dashboard/docs/team_usage.md

 ## Metrics

 ### Team History Metrics
 The team history metrics function retrieves historical usage data for each team identified with CoPilot usage.
 This data includes detailed metrics about the team's activity over time.
+New data for a team is fetched only from the last captured date in the file.

 #### Functionality
-- **Input**: The function takes a team name and organization as input.
+- **Input**: The function in addition to the Github Client takes a team name, organization and the optional since as a query parameter as input.
 - **Process**:
   - Fetches historical data for the specified team using the GitHub API.
+  - If the since query parameter exist then fetch data only after the specified date.
   - Filters and organizes the data into a structured format.
 - **Output**: A JSON object containing the team's historical metrics, including:
   - Team name